doodeck/life-after-life/README.md

 AWS Locuta Causa Finita
 -----------------------

-It turns out to be a fascinating story and not a bug at all, but a kind of expected bahaviour:
+It turns out to be a fascinating story and not a bug at all, but a kind of expected behaviour:

 https://aws.amazon.com/blogs/compute/container-reuse-in-lambda/